rosedu/workshop-docker/README.md

 ### Copy Files To / From a Container

 You can copy files or entire directories to or from a container.
-For example, to copy the `README.md` file to the `cdl-nginx` container in the `root` directory, use:
+For example, to copy the `README.md` file to the `cdl-nginx` container in the `root/` directory, use:

 ```console
 docker cp README.md cdl-nginx:/root/